 High School Registration

-Incoming freshmen may register now for the 2019-2020 school year using our Online Registration system, and set up their course schedule by visiting the school office of their selected high school.
+New families may register now for the 2019-2020 school year using our Online Registration system, and set up their course schedule by visiting the school office of their selected high school.
 If this is not your home school according to school boundaries, please complete a transfer request to submit to your school.
 Please note Mid City High School requires application and acceptance to the school prior to registration.

 High School Resources

 - All students who are interested in participating on a school athletic team must bring a completed physical examination form to be completed by your physician and includes the signed parental permission for the student to participate on school athletic teams.